mtuckerb/podcacher/README.md

 ## Todo
-Definitely scheduling would be nice.
+* Definitely scheduling would be nice.
 Also one off episode downloads
+* A mechanism for exporting podcasts and media for import into another instance